nzx7jv/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. explore the unknown
+2. stay idle
+3. get away from this world for a while